 How do I contact my regional police academy to determine classes offered and dates of training?

-How long is a P2 valid?
+How long is an approved application valid?

 Is it the responsibility of the employing agency to insure sworn personnel complete the annual 20 hour training requirement?

 The individual is responsible for completing the annual 20 hour training requirement.
 Many agencies have in-service training that officers can attend on duty, but agencies are not required by law to do so.
 Agencies do have the responsibility of making sure that employed officers have their power of arrest at the time of their employment and maintain it during their employment.
 Agencies have the ability to check career and annual training deficiencies of their employed officers in the POST Data Gateway system.

 If an officer attends a law enforcement, communications, or jail seminar or out-of-state training course, will this count toward the annual 20 hour training requirement or be recorded on the officer's POST training history?